 You are advised that whilst the information below is sufficient to allow validation, in considering the application we will need to consider any constraints on the site and how such constraints are to be addressed in order to ensure the proposed development can be implemented in an acceptable manner.
 For example, these constraints may relate to (but are not necessarily limited to) drainage, contamination, trees, rights of way and archaeology within the site.
 In some cases, these issues require work to be undertaken before any building work is carried out.
 In such cases it may be necessary to attach pre-commencement conditions to ensure these matters are appropriately addressed.
 You are advised to consider whether there is any further information that might assist in addressing such constraints on the application.
-The Council is committed to making decisions in a timely manner and where permission is to be granted but there remain matters that cannot be addressed during the application process, a pre-commencement condition may assist in issuing decisions earlier.
-In such circumstances, the case officer will contact you to agree the terms of any pre-commencement conditions in accordance with legislation www.legislation.gov.uk/uksi/2018/566/made.
+The Council is committed to making decisions in a timely manner and where permission is to be granted but there remain matters that cannot be addressed during the application process, a pre-commencement conditions in accordance with legislation group with application www.legislation.gov.uk/uksi/2018/566/made.